bowfolios/bowfolios.github.io/index.md

 ## Overview

-BowFolios is an example Meteor 1.8 application that provides pages to view and (in some cases) modify profiles, projects, and interests.
-It is designed to provide executable code implementing several useful design concepts for ICS software engineering students, including:
+BowFolios is an example web application that provides pages to view and (in some cases) modify profiles, projects, and interests.
+It illustrates various technologies useful to ICS software engineering students, including:

+* [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
-* React for component-based UI implemetation and React Router for routing.
+* [React](https://reactjs.org/) for component-based UI implementation and routing.
-* Semantic UI CSS Framework for UI design.
+* [Semantic UI React](https://react.semantic-ui.com/) CSS Framework for UI design.
-* Uniforms for form design and display.
+* [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

+It also provides code that implements a variety of useful design concepts, including:

 * Three primary collections (Profiles, Projects, Interests) as well as three "join" Collections (ProfilesInterests, ProfilesProjects, and ProjectsInterests) that implement many-to-many relationships between them.
 * Top-level index pages (Profiles, Interests, and Projects) that show how to manipulate these six collections in various ways.
 * Initialization code to define default Profiles, Interests, and Projects and relations between them.